 This is what I believe and what we practice and teach at Makeup Training Academy.

-MTA’s full program is 20 days and I believe that when finished students will have a strong understanding of their craft, they will know if they have the love for it, and they will also understand that they have only scratched the surface.
+A full program at TTMTA would be completion of Level 1 and 2.
+I believe that when finished students will have a strong understanding of their craft, they will know if they have the love for it, and they will also understand that they have only scratched the surface.
 We can give you skill and give you time to practice and learn technique, teach you the theories behind everything we do and how it connects to different mediums, educate you on product, cross-contamination, and how to conduct yourself.
-MTA can teach you the craft, and that is when your journey really begins
+I can teach you the craft, and that is when your journey really begins.

 – Terri Tomlinson